 - Scoping is hard.
 Hold restraint from adding too many features.

-- Think about your pay model ahead of time
+- Think about your game monetization ahead of time.

 - Leave a note in the comment section below.